randy-rebucas/localpro-super-app/README.md

 - **AppSettings**: Global application configuration and feature flags
 - **ErrorTracking**: Error monitoring and tracking data
 - **AuditLog**: Comprehensive audit trail for compliance and security
+- **Log**: Application logs stored in database with advanced querying
 - **Provider**: Provider profiles with verification, onboarding, and performance tracking

 ## 🆕 New Features